loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-035-collapse-path-filter-fine-structure.md

 # Chapter 035: Collapse Path Filter and Fine Structure Constants

+## 35.0 Binary Foundation of Path Filtering

+In the binary universe with constraint "no consecutive 1s", not all binary patterns can be observed.
+The constraint itself acts as the primordial filter, and measurement adds additional filtering layers.
+This creates a hierarchy of filters that select which patterns manifest as observable constants.

+**Binary Filtering Principle**: A binary sequence is observable only if:
+1. It satisfies "no consecutive 1s" (existence filter)
+2. It can couple to measurement apparatus (measurement filter)
+3. It resonates with observer patterns (resonance filter)
+4. It minimizes information cost (efficiency filter)

+The intersection of these filters selects the specific binary patterns we observe as physical constants.

 ## From ψ = ψ(ψ) to Observable Path Selection

 Building on the derivation of α and e from collapse paths, this chapter explores how path filters determine which collapse trajectories contribute to observable fine structure constants.
 We show that measurement itself acts as a filter, selecting specific path bundles that manifest as the electromagnetic constants we observe.